-The EDA consists of an ensemble of 25 (as from Cy40R1) independent lower-resolution 4D-Var assimilations (TCo639L137 with two inner loop minimizations both at TL191) that differ by the explicit perturbation of the observations, the sea-surface temperature and the model physics, plus 1 control, unperturbed 4D-Var.
+The EDA consists of an ensemble of 50 (as from CY46R1) independent lower-resolution 4DVar assimilations (TCo639L137 with two inner loop minimizations both at TL191) that differ by the explicit perturbation of the observations, the sea-surface temperature and the model physics, plus 1 control, unperturbed 4DVar.
+The control member is run for diagnostic purposes.
+The approximate Hessian eigenvectors produced as a by-product of the first minimisation of the control member are also used to accelerate convergence of the perturbed member 4DVars.
+This results in an approx. 20% reduction in the computational cost of the perturbed minimisations.
 The reason for running an EDA is that it can be shown (Isaksen et al., 2010) that if the perturbations to the observations, model evolution and boundary conditions are properly chosen, the EDA analysis and background spread will provide realistic estimates of analysis and background errors standard deviations.